JWST ETC Defining a New Source

-The JWST Exposure Time Calculator (ETC) allows a user to define sources that are persistent and reuseable.
+The JWST Exposure Time Calculator (ETC) allows a user to define sources that are persistent and reusable.
 A source can be newly created, or copied from the available on the Scenes and Sources page and modified.
-A Source editor allows to assign the source properties such as; shape, brightness, and spectrum.
-The scene sketch provides a graphical representation of the source in the scene, and the source spectrum plots can also be viewed.
+The Source Editor allows the user to assign the source properties such as shape, brightness, and spectrum.
+The Scene Sketch provides a graphical representation of the source in the scene, and the source spectrum plots can also be viewed.
 An existing sample workbook may have one or more sources provided as examples, while a new workbook will have one default point source with a flat continuum to serve as an example.
 This page describes how to define a new source, edit the source properties, and associate the source with a scene.

 Create a new source

 A new source can be created by clicking the NEW button within the Select a Source pane.
 This creates a new row in the source table with a default name, and shows the number of calculations equals 0 implying that this source is initially not associated with any scene or calculation.
 The default new source is a point source with a flat continuum.
 A new source may also be created by using the Copy Source option available under the drop-down menu of the Edit button at the top of the Scenes and Sources page.
 This will create a new row in the source table with the same source ID, but is not associated with any scene or calculation.
 Once the and used in a calculation the information gets updated in the Select a Source pane.
 The scenes and sources are interactively linked.

 Defining the properties of the new source

 To modify the properties of the new source, first select it by clicking the row to highlight the source.
 The source editor has various tabs that can be used to change the source properties as described below.
 Note that the changes made using the source editor under each tab are applied to the selected source only when the SAVE button is activated.